tannacat/digital-writing/EXERCISES.md/progression_of_FINALWORK.md

 in the essence of homes, but more so in an individual, more explorative notion, uninvoled with other parties.
 I think one of the ideals that scared me most in the earlier work was that a relationship tends to have a beginning and end, or a tension with resolution.
-Sometimes I get stuck when writing unhappy narratives, as its not something I feel people want to manifest into their own fictional lives, especially if one may be feeling alike that in their daily life.
-This story is much more ambigious, outlining the narrators mental state and how they feel the home is turning against them physically and mentally.
+Sometimes I get stuck when writing unhappy narratives, as its not something I feel I want to manifest into the world or my life- there are already alot of depressing narratives to interact with, I don't feel genuine about contributing when I could easily not.

+This story is much more
+ambigious, outlining the narrators mental state and how they feel the home is turning against them physically and mentally.
 I would have been willing to dissect this in a longer format, but I feel pleasantly towards the length I have chosen, and think any longer it would be considered more